10th Dec 2023

 7. You don’t receive benefits

-As the money you receive will form part of your savings, it could affect any means tested benefits your currently receive.
+As the money you receive will form part of your savings, it could affect any means-tested benefits you currently receive.
 A qualified adviser will be able to assess your situation and advise you on whether it is worth pursuing.

 8. You are aware of the risks